The Alexandrian

 As you’re running your hexcrawl, though, pay attention to where the PCs go and what they’re interested in: Are they spending a lot of time in the Old Forest?
 Are they asking a lot of questions about the Azure Fields?
 Then you might consider defining those regions and creating specialized encounter tables for them.

-This doesn’t mean that you need to immediately create encounter tables for every other region on your hexmap!
+This doesn’t mean that you also need to immediately create encounter tables for every other region on your hexmap!
 You can just continue using your general Random Encounters table for all those other areas.
 Add complexity over time and let your players and actual play guide your focus to where your efforts will be best rewarded.

 If you’re looking for an intermediary step, consider adding a “Regional Encounter” entry on your general Random Encounters table.
 You can then key a single appropriate encounter (or, alternatively, a smaller 1d4 or 1d6 table) to each region, which will be triggered when you roll that Regional Encounter on the general table.
 This can, of course, also serve as the seed for a full regional encounter table when the time comes.